SODA-Nexus/SODA-Nexus/_pages/opening.md

 permalink: /openings/
 title: Openings
 description:
-nav: true
+nav: false
 nav_order: 6
 ---

-SODA Lab @ University of Alberta is looking for **highly-motivated MSc, PhD students and visiting scholars for Fall 2024, Winter and Fall 2025**.
-We have 1 MSc and 1 PhD positions in the Department of Electrical and Computer Engineering.
+SODA Lab @ University of Alberta is looking for **highly-motivated MSc, PhD students and visiting scholars for Fall 2026** in the Department of Electrical and Computer Engineering.
 These positions will be fully supported by the funding of SODA Lab at University of Alberta.
-Applicants with strong interests in Software Debugging, Testing, Analysis, AIOps and LLMs are highly welcome.
+Applicants with strong interests in Software Debugging, Testing, and LLMs are highly welcome.

 **Research projects:**
 - Quality Assurance in DevOps